-- (2) Regulations Will Address "Clawback."
+- (2) "Anti-Clawback Regulation."
 The Act amends §2001(g) to add a new §2001(g)(2) directing the Treasury to prescribe regulations as may be necessary or appropriate to address any difference in the basic exclusion amount at the time of a gift and at the time of death.
-Section 2001(g)(2) provides as follows: - (2) Modifications to estate tax payable to reflect different basic exclusion amounts.-The Secretary shall prescribe such regulations as may be necessary or appropriate to carry out this section with respect to any difference between- - (A) the basic exclusion amount under section 2010(c)(3) applicable at the time of the decedent's death, and - (B) the basic exclusion amount under such section applicable with respect to any gifts made by the decedent.
+Section 2001(g)(2) provides as follows: - (2) MODIFICATIONS TO ESTATE TAX PAYABLE TO REFLECT DIFFERENT BASIC EXCLUSION AMOUNTS.-The Secretary shall prescribe such regulations as may be necessary or appropriate to carry out this section with respect to any difference between- - (A) the basic exclusion amount under section 2010(c)(3) applicable at the time of the decedent's death, and - (B) the basic exclusion amount under such section applicable with respect to any gifts made by the decedent.

-Although the Joint Explanatory Statement provides no further guidance as to the intent of \$2001(g)(2), this provision appears to deal with the possibility of a "clawback" - i.e., a prior gift that was covered by the gift tax exclusion at the time of the gift might result in estate tax if the estate tax basic exclusion amount has decreased by the time of donor's death, thus resulting in a "clawback" of the gift for estate tax purposes.
-This is the same issue that was a concern in 2012 when the possibility existed of the gift tax exclusion amount being reduced from \$5 million (indexed) to \$1 million.
-Most commentators thought there was unlikely to be a "clawback" in that situation; indeed, Congressional staffers had indicated in 2012 that clawback was not intended.
+Although the Joint Explanatory Statement provides no further guidance as to the intent of §2001(g)(2), this provision appears to deal with the possibility of a "clawback" - i.e., a prior gift that was covered by the gift tax exclusion at the time of the gift might result in estate tax if the estate tax basic exclusion amount has decreased by the time of donor's death, thus resulting in a "clawback" of the gift for estate tax purposes.
+This is the same issue that was a concern in the 2001 Tax Act, which provided that the exemption amount would be reduced in 2011.
+Most commentators thought there was unlikely to be a "clawback" in that situation; indeed, Congressional staffers had indicated that clawback was not intended.